 - Severely limiting the number of calories consumed and usually the types of foods eaten.

-- Intense fear of weight gain, which often leads to obsession and anxiety.
+- Intense fear of weight gain or of “becoming fat,” which often leads to obsession and anxiety.

 - Engaging in unusual and persistent behaviors in order to prevent weight gain.
 Attempting to follow rigid dietary rules is common among anorexics.
 For example, rules can include only eating at specific times of day, only eating a very small number of calories per day, which puts the body in starvation mode, or only eating a limited number of “safe” foods.
 Usually breaking these rules typically leads to extreme guilt or anxiety over weight gain.